Are you thinking about moving to Austria?

 Your life will never be the same again

 I moved from the UK to the United States, and then from the United States to Thailand after an opportunity came up to teach English in Bangkok.
-Fourteen years later, I was still living there.
+Fourteen years later, with a few months in Malaysia in between, and I was still living in Bangkok.

-From there, I moved to Austria, where I have now been living for almost five years.
+From there, I moved to Austria, where I have now been living for five years.

 For me, and for many others I met along the way, once I moved to America and began to experience new things, I became a completely different person than I was when I got there.
 A person who just would not fit back into the lifestyle I had when I used to live in the UK.

-And nowadays, a person whose life in Austria is not the same as it was in Los Angeles or in Bangkok, and a person who doesn’t really want it to be ever again.
+And nowadays, a person whose life in Austria is not the same as it was in Los Angeles or in Bangkok or in Kuala Lumpur, and a person who doesn’t really want it to be ever again.

 In other words, think about moving to Austria and think about your life now.